 “The first series I was obsessed with was James Howe’s Bunnicula,” Hader told The New York Times.
 “I read all of those.”

-15. THERE’S A NEW CARTOON BASED ON THE BOOK.
+15. THERE’S ANOTHER CARTOON BASED ON THE BOOK.

 It’s different from the books, but Howe was apparently OK with the changes.
 “The only thing he really wanted was for us was to be true to the characters,” producer Jessica Borutski told TV Insider.
 “Bunnicula’s very different, but he wanted us to stay true to Chester and Harold and honor their personality types.
 That’s what we did.”